seth2k2/multi-agent-fire-extinguish-drone-system/README.md

 Entry point: `main.py`.

-New / notable features (not in earlier READMEs)
-- Sidebar control panel (right side of the window) with buttons: Spawn Birds, Add Drone, Remove Drone, Restart.
-- In-GUI chat input in the sidebar with a "Send" button (disabled when the input is empty).
-The chat goes to the CrewAI interpreter — terminal input is no longer required.
-- Starts with 4 drones by default; the "Restart" button resets the simulation and returns the drone count to 4.
-- Per-drone override semantics: LLM commands may target specific drones (e.g. "dock drone3") or all drones.
-Targeted commands only affect listed drones; global commands affect everyone.
-- Proportional allocation across multiple fires: drones are split among fires in proportion to a fire's severity (radius and spread rate), with fractional rounding and nearest-drone selection.
-- Docking protection: drones en route to the dock are not pulled away mid-dock by new allocations (avoids interrupting docking operations).
-- Drones target fire centers (with a small jitter) so they actually enter and extinguish fires reliably.
-- Debug overlay: press D to toggle a debug view that draws per-drone target lines and shows per-drone state in the sidebar (useful for diagnosing assignment/resume issues).
-- Clean runtime: the program no longer prints routine logs to the terminal (keeps the terminal clean).

 Basic idea / how the system works
 - Fires: left-click on the playground area to start a new fire.
 Fires grow over time and create ash (burned area).
 If the whole forest becomes ash, the simulation displays "FOREST DESTROYED!" and freezes.
 - Drones: drones have position, a target, and an optional assigned fire center.
 In automatic mode (`auto`) drones are assigned to fires using the proportional allocation algorithm described above.
 Drones move to targets and reduce a fire's radius when inside the fire area.
 - Birds: spawn birds using the "Spawn Birds" button in the sidebar.
 Drones will steer away from nearby birds.
 - LLM / CrewAI interpreter: the in-GUI chat sends natural-language instructions to the CrewAI interpreter.
 The interpreter maps inputs to one of the supported actions (dock, move, check fire, resume, none) and the simulation applies the structured command.

-Supported LLM actions (examples)
-- dock (e.g. `dock drone3` or `everyone dock`) — send drone(s) back to the docking station.
-- move (e.g. `move drone1 to 650,800` or shape commands like `make a circle`) — move specified drones to coordinates or computed formation points.
-- check fire — instruct drones to patrol corners and inspect the playground.
-- resume — resume normal operation (targeted resume clears override only for listed drones; `resume` with no targets resumes all).

-Important behavior details
-- Targeted vs global commands: When the LLM command includes specific drone names, only those drones are overridden (their `override` flag is set).
-Commands that apply to "all" switch the global mode to `override` and set overrides on all drones.
-- Resume handling: resuming a drone clears its `override`, `target`, and `assigned_fire` so it becomes eligible for immediate reassignment by the main allocator.
-The main thread performs assignments (no cross-thread assignment calls) to avoid races.
-- Chat UI: the Send button in the sidebar is disabled while the input is empty to prevent accidental empty messages.
-The sidebar shows the last user message.

 Controls
 - On startup, the simulation creates 4 drones by default.
 Use the sidebar buttons to add/remove drones at runtime.